SonalSavaliya/Movie-Recommender-System/README.md

 I used MovieLens Dataset, [movielens data set](https://grouplens.org/datasets/movielens/).

-### Please open the following link for a complete view of the project with a detailed explanation: [Recommender System](https://github.com/SonalSavaliya/Movie-Recommender-System/blob/master/movie_recommender_using_spark.ipynb)
+### Please open the Jupyter notebook file for a complete view of the project with a detailed explanation.